The Romance of the Demigods {Excerpt}

 She had always thought she'd sooner pick a pit to drown in than find herself strutting around in her true face not a full day's ride (even on a shitty horse) from the capital.
 But Cora had a way of speaking the most outrageous designs into something that resembled reason.
 Or, at the very least, into something that seemed more worthwhile than lethal.
 He and his tongue of many talents.

 Kesh could not help herself.
 Every twenty paces or so, she cast a look over her shoulder, just to see that he was still with her.
 And there he was, every time.
-Sometimes, she caught his gaze following hera green that reminded Kesh of lying beneath a tree and looking up into leaves through which sunlight might peek.
-To this, to his watch, she was more than accustomed.
+Sometimes, she caught his gaze following her

 This time, when she looked back, his eyes were turned elsewhere.
 Far away.
 Shifting, as if searching the middle distance for something unseeable.
 Lost in thought, no doubt dreaming up lyrics.
-She wondered if he'd sing any more about herthose were her favorite.
+She wondered if he'd sing any more about her

 Kesh could summon no reason not to take advantage of Cora's reverie.
 With a deft turn on her leather-clad heel, she slipped unnoticed into the stream of market-goers meandering back the way she'd come.